stefanos-larkou/Find-My-Way/README.md

 canvas.
 Every search, every piece of geometry and every scale is a pure function, which is where almost all of the test coverage lives.

+Everything with no opinion about hexes lives in **sim-kit** instead: the playback transport, the seeded generator, the slider and numeric controls, the persistence hooks and the element-size hook.

 ### Repository layout

 ```text